evs-chris/node-postgres-gen-migrate/README.md

 ### `up [target]`

 The `up` command runs forward through migrations to the given target.
 If no target is given, all available migrations will be run.
 If the target is an integer `n`, `n` migrations forward will be run.
 If the target is a 14-digit timestamp, then the migrations will be run to nearest migration on or before the timestamp.
+The target may also be an ISO8601 timestamp (as used by the JS Date constructor).

 ### `down target`

 The `down` command runs backward through migrations including the given target, where the target is required.
 If the target is an integer `n`, then `n` migrations will be backed down.
 If the target is a 14-digit timestamp, then the migrations will be run backward to the nearest migration on or before the timestamp.
+The target may also be an ISO8601 timestamp (as used by the JS Date constructor).

 ## Configuration